Springfield (The Simpsons): The Leftorium

 The Leftorium is a fictional store in the Springfield Mall specializing in products for left-handed people.
 The store is owned by Ned Flanders, who first started the Leftorium in the episode "When Flanders Failed".
-At first, business at the store goes very poorly.
-Irritated with Flanders, Homer wishes that the store would go out of business after receiving the larger half of a wishbone.
-Homer gets his wish, and the Flanders family are forced to sell many of their possessions, much of which Homer purchases at a meager price of $75.
-The bank repossesses the Flanders' home and the Leftorium is to be the next asset repossessed.
-Homer then regrets making this wish and the fact that he never told any of his friends who needed left-handed items about the Leftorium.
-As a result, he manages to get everyone he knows in town to shop at Ned's store, saving it from closure.
+Although business at the store initially went very poorly, it became significantly more successful when Homer recommended it to many of his left-handed friends.

-The Leftorium continues to thrive over the following years.
-However, Flanders mentions in several episodes that the store does not do that well, such as in the season 10 episode "Thirty Minutes over Tokyo", where Ned mentions that the business now has a competitor "Leftopolis" next door to it.
-In the episode "Home Away from Homer", Ned mentions that a recently opened, left-hand megastore, called "Left-Mart" (a parody of Wal-Mart) is threatening his business.
-The season 25 episode "White Christmas Blues" reveals that competition from the Southpaw Superstore forced Flanders to downsize the business to a mall cart, the "Leftorium Express", which he splits with a cosmetic saleswoman.
+The Leftorium had challenges in subsequent years, with Flanders discussing the business in several episodes.
+In the season 10 episode "Thirty Minutes over Tokyo", Ned mentions the competitor business "Leftopolis" next door.
+In the episode "Home Away from Homer", in a parody of Wal-Mart, Ned mentions the new megastore "Left-Mart" is threatening his business.
+The season 25 episode "White Christmas Blues" reveals that competition from the Southpaw Superstore forced Flanders to downsize to a mall cart, the "Leftorium Express", which he splits with a cosmetic saleswoman.
 In the season 29 episode "Left Behind", the Leftorium closes for good, leaving Flanders unemployed until he finds a new job as Bart Simpson's new teacher.

 The writers had wanted to have Flanders own a failing business and the idea for the store was suggested by George Meyer.
 He got the idea from a friend whose family had owned a left-handed specialty store which had failed.